pikulbrita/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, harder-to-maintain code, and ultimately, more bugs.
 Instead, focus on writing clear, readable code first, and only optimize when profiling shows that a particular section of code is causing performance issues.

+# 2023-12-05
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and maintain focus.
+Additionally, always keep learning and updating your skills.
+The technology industry is constantly evolving, so it' s essential to stay ahead of the curve.
+Read blogs, attend conferences, or join online communities to learn about new technologies and best practices.